milesman34/Cost-Calculator/README.md

 You may also overwrite entries, delete them with the `delete` prefix (example: `delete gold`), and check the contents with the `check` prefix.

 You can use the `raw_material` prefix to add a new raw material, and use `raw_materials` to check the raw materials.

+You can use the `ae2_fluid` prefix to add a new fluid, and use `ae2_fluids` to check the fluids.
+These fluids are used mainly for crafting byte calculation, as AE2 treats every item as a byte, but every 1000 mb of a fluid as a byte.